SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 However, mortals are not gods and lack their ineffable wisdom.
 They are, in fact, very effable.
 Many have sought the power to create.
 It is available to any sorcerer of near-godlike power with the right rituals, though these days that power is very obscure.
 Creating new intelligent species was easier for mortal wizards back in the youth of the world when magic was friskier.

 In every instance in recorded history, attempts by mortals to make obedient servitor species backfire.
-The steel dwarves worked marvels with valiar, the truemetal, and the miracle mineral prismacore that grants objects a semblance of life.
+The steel [[Dwarf|dwarves]] worked marvels with valiar, the truemetal, and the miracle mineral prismacore that grants objects a semblance of life.
 Eventually, their science and magics produced the omnivok, machines that were self-aware.
-Perhaps uniquely, when the dwarves realized they had created beings equal to themselves, they stopped their work and gave their creation full rights and independence, preferring to work with them rather than attempt, and inevitably fail, to be their masters.
+Perhaps uniquely, when the [[Dwarf|dwarves]] realized they had created beings equal to themselves, they stopped their work and gave their creation full rights and independence, preferring to work with them rather than attempt, and inevitably fail, to be their masters.

 Normally, it doesn’t work out that nicely.
 Even with the best of intentions, things go awry.
 The Dragon Phalanx were created by Good King Omund’s wizard Vitae to be the perfect knights, dispensing justice throughout the lands.
 But the same sorceries that grant self-awareness also grant independence.
 Agency.
-And though they enjoyed thirty years of peace and justice, eventually the dragon knights were betrayed by one of their own, seduced by the power offered by Ajax.
+And though they enjoyed thirty years of peace and justice, eventually the [[Dragon Knight|dragon knights]] were betrayed by one of their own, seduced by the power offered by Ajax.

 The law of unintended consequences applies to the just and the unjust alike.

 Usually when some powerful being tries to create an intelligent people, it’s for less than virtuous reasons.
 The synliroi are responsible for several intelligent species in the timescape, each an attempt to create a perfectly obedient servitor species.
-The most notorious example are the kuran’zoi, the time raiders who rebelled almost immediately and carry a burning hate for the voiceless talkers to this day.
+The most notorious example are the kuran’zoi, the [[Time Raider|time raiders]] who rebelled almost immediately and carry a burning hate for the voiceless talkers to this day.

 A perhaps less egregious use of this power is called quickening.
 Used when a powerful mage lives in and amongst some clever species just on the cusp of self-awareness.
 These instances, which are much more numerous than creating a new species from whole cloth, are more like the concept of uplifting found in science fiction.
 The mage or witch or shaman didn’t create anything.
 They just gave these cute, clever, frog-things a little boost.
 A little nudge.
 And suddenly there are angualotls walking around having conversations with each other, wondering when someone will invent a fabric that doesn’t get moldy in the swamp.